spryker/spryker-shop-core/Bundles/SharedCartWidget/src/SprykerShop/Yves/SharedCartWidget/Theme/default/components/molecules/shared-cart-add-product-as-separate-item/README.md

 # shared-cart-add-product-as-separate-item (molecule)

 Displays a simple checkbox with text on PDP.
-When you add a product to shopping cart, if this checkbox is checked, the product will add as separate item.
+While adding a product to shopping cart, if the checkbox is checked, the product is added as a separate item.

 ## Code sample